wollemat/samurai/README.md

 * A working installment of CMake
 * A working installment of Make

-Building is as simple as running the following command in the root of the project:
+Building is as simple as running the following commands in the root of the project:

 ```
+$ mkdir build
+$ cd build
+$ cmake ..
-$ cmake . && make
+$ make
 ```

+This will create a `build` directory in which all the build files will be situated.
+If done correctly the executable binary `samurai` is created in the `build` folder.

 ## Deployment

 Running Samurai is just as easy as building it.
-Simply run the build executable and receive your generated password.
+You can directly run the executable in the `build` directory or add the binary to your `PATH` and run it like any other program.
+Now, you can simply run `samurai` and receive your generated password.

 ```
 $ samurai